Christmas in Connecticut: Radio adaptation

 Christmas in Connecticut was presented on Stars in the Air on March 20, 1952.
 The 30-minute adaptation starred Gordon MacRae and Phyllis Thaxter.

 Television adaptation

-The Lux Video Theatre presented a one-hour version on December 13, 1956, starring Mona Freeman, Ed Kemmer and Roland Winters.
+The Lux Video Theatre presented a one-hour version on December 13, 1956, starring Mona Freeman, Ed Kemmer, and Roland Winters.

 Remake

 A remake of Christmas in Connecticut was released in April 1992, starring Dyan Cannon as Elizabeth, Kris Kristofferson as Jefferson Jones, and Tony Curtis as Mr. Yardley.
-The made-for-TV movie, which first aired on TNT, was directed by Arnold Schwarzenegger, who also had a cameo appearance.
+The television film, which first aired on TNT, was directed by Arnold Schwarzenegger, who also had a cameo appearance.
 In this remake, Elizabeth Blane is the hostess of her own cooking show.
 When her manager, Alexander Yardley, introduces her to Jefferson Jones - a forest ranger who lost his cabin in a fire - he asks her to make Jones Christmas dinner live on her show.
-As in the original, Elizabeth isn't as talented as she seems.
-This version was not as well-received as the original.
-As one critic wrote, "You'll be hungry for a better movie after suffering through this film."
+As in the original, Elizabeth is not as talented as she seems.